pelican2014/nerv.lua/README.md

 `maxPotential` (8) maximum potential that `potential` will reach after exceeding `threshold potential`

 `refractoryPeriod` (1) period of time when stimuli have no effect on `potential` when `potential` is undergoing massive change (if refractory period is 0, then the potential value of the nerv instance will not undergo a massive change when it exceeds threshold potential)

+`noiseFn` Supply your own noise function if you are not using love2d

 ###Sending stimulus
 ####Synopsis